Academic quarter (class timing): Examples

 At Uppsala University, the academic quarter was officially abolished in 1982 by Rector Martin H:son Holmdahl, and since then lectures are officially scheduled one quarter after the full hour, e.g. the scheduled starting time of morning lectures is 8:15.

 In the student social life at Uppsala University and Lund University, a double-quarter (Swedish: dubbelkvart (dk) or dq) also exists.
 At Uppsala, it refers to the thirty minutes between the full hour and the official time when a banquet or other semi-official party or sit-down dinner starts.
 During this half-hour, guests mingle and make sure they know where their seats are.

 At Lund University, times are commonly stated meaning single-quartered during daytime and doubly-quartered in the evening after 6 pm and on weekends.
 Double-quarter means that the event starts thirty minutes after the posted time.
 In the evening this extra quarter is to allow you to freshen up.
 Academic quarter only applies to time given in full hours, and the academic quarter can be removed by saying that the time is "on the dot" by adding the word "dot" ("prick" in Swedish) or an actual ".".
 E.g. 10 dot is 10:00.
 The dot removes one academic quarter, so in the evening time "on the dot" is written "dot dot" to remove both quarters.
 Time given with minutes, such as 10:00 is always "on the dot".

 At KTH Royal Institute of Technology the academic quarter is applied to lectures but not to labs.

 At University of California, Berkeley, classes generally start 10 minutes after the posted starting time.
 This is informally known as "Berkeley time".

 At the ETH Zurich, classes generally start 15 minutes before or after the posted starting time or on the exact time, depending on the campus on which the classes take place.

 A similar tradition called Oxford time, with a different historical background, applies at the University of Oxford.

+At the Massachusetts Institute of Technology, classes begin five minutes after and end five minutes before the posted times.